briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 ## Generic Class Based Views

 We can reimplement our application logic with generic class-based views (GCBVs).
-There's nothing wrong with out function-based views (FBVs).
+There's nothing wrong without function-based views (FBVs).
 The code is straightforward and relatively easy to understand.
-GCBVs will let us acheive the same functionality with fewer lines of code.
+GCBVs will let us achieve the same functionality with fewer lines of code.
 You can use only CBVs, only GBVs or a mix of the two together.
 However you decide to write your view, GCBVs are in import part of Django that you should know about.

-This project demonstrates implementations of FBVs and GCBVs, as well as other ways of expressing our views using the Django REST Framework, which also has a similar concpet of FBVs and GCBVs.
+This project demonstrates implementations of FBVs and GCBVs, as well as other ways of expressing our views using the Django REST Framework, which also has a similar concept of FBVs and GCBVs.

 ## Create a file in the `blog` app called `class_based_views.py`